-- Contribute to the development of PF4C policies, legislation and programmes with attention to increasing coverage of and impact on children, with special attention the most marginalized.
-Identifies, generates and presents evidence to support this goal in collaboration with partners. - Undertakes budget analysis to inform UNICEF's advocacy and technical assistance to Ministries of Finance, planning commissions and social sector ministries to improve equitable allocations for essential services for children.
-Works with sector colleagues to build capacity to undertake costing and cost effectiveness analysis on priority interventions to help inform policy decisions on child-focused investments. - Supports the identification of policy options for improved domestic financing of child-sensitive social protection interventions. - Undertakes and builds capacity of partners for improved monitoring and tracking of public expenditure to support transparency, accountability and effective financial flows for essential service delivery, including through support to district level planning, budgeting and public financial management as well as facilitating community participation - Collaborate and/or consult with internal and external partners mainly the government counterparts to provide operational and technical support to implementation of social protection and public finance for children related activities - 2.
-Strengthening capacity of local governments to plan, budget, consult on and monitor child-focused social services. - Collaborates with central and local authorities (Provinces, Districts and Municipalities) to improve policies, planning, budgeting, and consultation and accountability processes so that decisions and child-focused service delivery more closely respond to the needs of local communities. - Collaborates with the central and local authorities (Provinces, Districts and Municipalities) to strengthen capacity on quality data collection, analysis for policy development, planning, implementation, coordination, monitoring of essential social services, with emphasis on community participation and accountability. - Support UNICEF Field Offices and the other sections in their engagement with local authorities in relevant Provinces, Districts and Municipalities to foster programmatic coherence and improve coordination. - 3.
-Strengthened advocacy and partnerships for child-sensitive social policy
+- Undertakes budget analysis to inform UNICEF's advocacy and technical assistance to Ministries of Finance, planning commissions and social sector ministries to improve equitable allocations for essential services for children.
+Works with sector colleagues to build capacity to undertake costing and cost effectiveness analysis on priority interventions to help inform policy decisions on child-focused investments. - Supports the identification of policy options for improved domestic financing of child-sensitive social protection interventions. - Undertakes and builds capacity of partners for improved monitoring and tracking of public expenditure to support transparency, accountability and effective financial flows for essential service delivery, including through support to district level planning, budgeting and public financial management as well as facilitating community participation

+4. Strengthening capacity of local governments to plan, budget, consult on and monitor child-focused social services.

+- Where national decentralization processes are taking place, collaborates with central and local authorities to improve policies, planning, budgeting, consultation and accountability processes so that decisions and child-focused service delivery more closely respond to the needs of local communities. - Collaborates with the central and local authorities to strengthen capacity on quality data collection, analysis for policy development, planning, implementation, coordination, monitoring of essential social services, with emphasis on community participation and accountability.

+5. Strengthened advocacy and partnerships for child-sensitive social policy

-- Supports correct and compelling use of data and evidence on the situation of children and coverage, financing and impact of child focused services in support of the PF4C programme and the country programme overall. - Establishes effective partnerships with the Government, bilateral and multilateral donors, NGOs, civil society and local leaders, the private sector, and other UN agencies to support sustained and proactive commitment to the Convention of the Rights of the Child and to achieve global UN agendas such as the Sustainable Development Goals. - Identifies other critical partners, promotes awareness and builds capacity of partners, and actively facilitates effective collaboration within the UN family. - Keep track of, and analyze the government's socio-economic policies, strategies, and programs with a bearing on PF4C to inform programming and advocacy by UNICEF and its partners.
+- Supports correct and compelling use of data and evidence on the situation of children and coverage and impact of child focused services - in support of the social policy programme and the country programme overall. - Establishes effective partnerships with the Government, bilateral and multilateral donors, NGOs, civil society and local leaders, the private sector, and other UN agencies to support sustained and proactive commitment to the Convention of the Rights of the Child and to achieve global UN agendas such as the Sustainable Development Goals. - Identifies other critical partners, promotes awareness and builds capacity of partners, and actively facilitates effective collaboration within the UN family.

-4. UNICEF Programme Management
+6. UNICEF Programme Management

-- Manages and coordinates technical support around public finance and local governance ensuring it is well planned, monitored, and implemented in a timely fashion so as to adequately support scale-up and delivery.
+- Manages and coordinates technical support around child poverty, social protection, public finance and governance ensuring it is well planned, monitored, and implemented in a timely fashion so as to adequately support scale-up and delivery.
 Ensures risk analysis and risk mitigation are embedded into overall management of the support, in close consultation with UNICEF programme sections, Cooperating Partners, and governments. - Supports and contributes to effective and efficient planning, management, coordination, monitoring and evaluation of the country programme.
-Ensures that the social planning project enhances policy dialogue, planning, supervision, technical advice, management, training, research and support; and that the monitoring and evaluation component strengthens monitoring and evaluation of the social sectors and provides support to sectoral and decentralized information systems. - Supports the Social Policy Manager in the design and implementation of the Country Office PF4C Strategy and workplan at national and local level, particularly through the Social Policy Officers posted in the Field Offices.
+Ensures that the social planning project enhances policy dialogue, planning, supervision, technical advice, management, training, research and support; and that the monitoring and evaluation component strengthens monitoring and evaluation of the social sectors and provides support to sectoral and decentralized information systems.